 Although the law limits the percentage a creditor can garnish of your wages, that doesn’t help if you are just managing to balance your bills with your income.

-If this is happening to you, then you should seek advice from our seasoned attorneys at the Law Offices of Blake Goodman PC for how to deal with this issue.
+If this is happening to you, then you should seek advice from our experienced wage garnishment attorneys at Blake Goodman, PC, Attorney for how to deal with this issue.